Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

 The \textsc{ext$\beta$} rule triggers because (1) by assumption, $x$ is fresh in $n$, i.e.\ $n$ does not mention $x$, nor cartesian variables strictly to the right of $x$ (2) thus the term $\sfgel\,n\,x$ mentions $x$ but no cartesian variables declared later.
 The latter condition is exactly the condition under which this $\sfext$ call can reduce.
 To that end, $x$ is captured in the term $\sfgel\,n\,x$ leading to a term $g' := \lambda y.\,\sfgel\,n\,y$ appearing on the second line.

 \subparagraph*{SAP at $\nm$} We now prove that $1+\nm \simeq \aint \multimap \nm$.
-We take inspiration from \cite{DBLP:journals/lmcs/CavalloH21} who developed a relational encode-decode technique to prove the SAP at data types.
-The type $\nm$ is defined existentially, i.e.\ by an induction principle, and it turns out that a similar technique can be applied.
+We take inspiration from~\cite{DBLP:journals/lmcs/CavalloH21} who developed a relational encode-decode technique to prove the SRP at data types.
+The type $\nm$ is defined via an induction principle, and a similar technique can be applied.

 It remains to prove the roundtrip equalities.
 The roundtrip for $s: 1+\nm$ is obtained by induction on $s$.
-If $s = \mathsf{inl}{-}$ then $(\sfung\circ t_2\circ t_1\circ\mathsf{loosen})\,s = (\sfung\circ t_2\circ t_1) (\lambda x.\,\cart\,x) \overset{\nm\beta_0}{=} (\sfung\circ t_2) (\lambda x.\,\mathsf{inl}{-}) = \sfung\,(\lambda x.\,\sfgel\,(\mathsf{inl}{-})\,x) = s$.
-If $s = \mathsf{inr}\,n$ then $(\sfung\circ t_2\circ t_1\circ\mathsf{loosen})\,s = (\sfung\circ t_2\circ t_1)(\lambda x.\,n) \overset{\nm\beta_1}{=} (\sfung\circ t_2)(\lambda x.\,\mathsf{inr}(\sfgel\,n\,x)) = \sfung\, (\lambda x.\, \sfext\,[\lambda g' y.\,\sfgel\,(\mathsf{inr}(\mathsf{ung}\, g'))\,y] \, x \,(\sfgel\,n \,x)) \overset{\textsc{ext}\beta}{=} \sfung\,(\lambda x.\, \sfgel\,(\mathsf{inr}\,n) x) = \mathsf{inr}\,n$.
+If $s = \mathsf{inl}{\,\mathsf{tt}}$ then $(\sfung\circ t_2\circ t_1\circ\mathsf{decode})\,s = (\sfung\circ t_2\circ t_1) (\lambda x.\,\cart\,x) \overset{\nm\beta_0}{=} (\sfung\circ t_2) (\lambda x.\,\mathsf{inl}\,\mathsf{tt}) = \sfung\,(\lambda x.\,\sfgel\,(\mathsf{inl}\,\mathsf{tt})\,x) = \mathsf{inl}\,\mathsf{tt} = s$.
+If $s = \mathsf{inr}\,n$ then $(\sfung\circ t_2\circ t_1\circ\mathsf{decode})\,s = (\sfung\circ t_2\circ t_1)(\lambda x.\,n) \overset{\nm\beta_1}{=} (\sfung\circ t_2)(\lambda x.\,\mathsf{inr}(\sfgel\,n\,x)) = \sfung\, (\lambda x.\, \sfext\,[\lambda g' y.\,\sfgel\,(\mathsf{inr}(\mathsf{ung}\, g'))\,y]\,\allowbreak x \,(\sfgel\,n \,x)) \overset{\textsc{ext}\beta}{=} \sfung\,(\lambda x.\, \sfgel\,(\mathsf{inr}\,n) x) = \mathsf{inr}\,n = s$.

-For the other roundtrip we first give a sufficient condition.
-It is the first type of this chain of equivalences and can be understood as a propositional $\eta$-rule for $\nm$.
+The other roundtrip is the last type in the following chain of equivalences.
+The first type is a sufficient condition that can be understood as a propositional $\eta$-rule for $\nm$.